memfault/interrupt/_drafts/unittests-cpputest.md

 ### Life Before Unit Testing

-Here are a few examples that I've experienced in the past that were alleviated by the organization doubling down on unit testing our firmware.
+Here are a few examples that I've experienced in the past that were alleviated by the team doubling down on unit testing the firmware.

 - You find testing on target hardware **slow** and **inconvenient**, especially when multiple devices (e.g. a mobile phone) or prior setup (e.g. a factory